reality trumps fiction

 Another Jewish philosopher, Emmanuel Lévinas, refines this interaction by stating that the meeting with a face implies a distinct responsibility.

-In the field of documentary, many filmmakers aim to avoid the so-called “boring talking-heads
+In the field of documentary, many filmmakers aim to avoid the so-called “boring talking-heads interviews” and make use of abundant “cutaways.

 For me, the topic in question warrants a different approach; I wanted neither to distract nor to entertain.

-By refusing the technique of cutaways, and insisting on and exploring faces, I was hoping for a memorable face-to-face engagement
+By refusing the technique of cutaways, and insisting on and exploring faces, I was hoping for a memorable face-to-face engagement.

 –––––––